Fental/Fental/_posts/2015-04-28-js-desigin-patten-1-2.md

 	this.methods = [];
 	for (var i = 0, len = methods.length; i < len; i++) {
 		if (typeof methods[i] !== 'string') {
-			throw new Errow('Interface constructor expects method names to be passed in as a string');
+			throw new Error('Interface constructor expects method names to be passed in as a string');
 		}
 		this.methods.push(methods[i]);
 	}